-Folks, you need Stew Young to manage the crisis of the Devils Army, the rampant crime and the drugs, but he doesn’t recognize or care about that.
-In reality, it’s Devils Army vs Gangford vs Stew Young, but the only thing in which Stew Young seems to have any interest in is the crisis with his public image, and that is the only thing he is trying to manage.
+Folks, you need Stew Young to manage the crisis of the Devils Army.
+He also needs to respond to the rampant crime and the drugs.
+However, he doesn’t seem to recognize or care about that.
+In Langford now, it’s Devils Army vs Gangford vs Stew Young.
+Sadly, the only thing which Stew Young seems to have any interest in is the crisis with his public image.

 When you are in a crisis, you need a leader on whom you can depend for facts, for truth, and for leadership.
-Langford is in a crisis created by Stew Young and Stew Young is lying, spouting off with misinformation, saying whatever comes to his mind, whether factual or not, and blaming others for the ills his policies have brought to Gangford.
+Langford is in a crisis created by Stew Young and Stew Young is lying.
+He spouts off with misinformation.
+He says whatever comes to his mind, facts be damned.
+Then he blames others for the ills his policies have brought to Gangford.

 WHAT FOLLOWS IS NOT LEADERSHIP

 Let’s look at just a few, out of many other examples, of Stew Young’s comments over the last ten days wherein he lied to you as he pandered to voters and to various media